Andrew Holleran

 Andrew Holleran is the pseudonym of Eric Garber (born 1944), an American novelist, essayist, and short story writer, born on the island of Aruba.
 Most of his adult life has been spent in New York City, Washington, D.C., and a small town in Florida.
 Following the critical and financial success of his first novel Dancer from the Dance in 1978, he became a prominent author of post-Stonewall gay literature.

-He is the only surviving member of The Violet Quill, a gay writer's group that met in 1980 and 1981 and included Christopher Cox, Robert Ferro, Michael Grumley, Felice Picano, Edmund White, and George Whitmore.
+He is the only surviving member of the gay writer's group The Violet Quill.
 Historically protective of his privacy, the author continues to use the pseudonym Andrew Holleran as a writer and public speaker.
+Holleran is often considered to be among the most acclaimed voices in American gay literature.
+In 2015, gay writer Larry Kramer called him "our Fitzgerald and Hemingway, but for one thing: He writes better than both of them".

 Early life, education, military service

 Holleran was born and spent much of his childhood on the island of Aruba in the Dutch Caribbean, where his father worked for an oil company.
 He was raised a Catholic.
 After his father retired, the family moved to a small town in northern Florida in 1961.
 After high school, he attended Harvard College, where he studied literature and American history.
 During his senior year, he met Peter Taylor, who taught creative writing.
 After graduating from Harvard with a BA in English in 1965, he followed Taylor to the University of Iowa Writers' Workshop, in part to postpone "the horror of law school."

 At Iowa, where Holleran's teachers included Kurt Vonnegut and José Donoso, he formed a long-lasting friendship with fellow student Robert Ferro.
 None of Holleran's writings from this period were ever published, but he did obtain both an MA and an MFA from Iowa.
 Then, after one year at the University of Pennsylvania Law School, which he found "a drag," in 1968 Holleran found himself "in the clutches of a Kafkaesque nightmare" when he was drafted into the U.S. Army at the height of the Vietnam War.
 A "fluke of the computer system" sent him not to Vietnam but to West Germany.
 While in Germany he made his first sale of a short story, to The New Yorker.
 It was also in Germany that he had his first experience of gay sex, which he recounted in a Christopher Street interview:

 One night I was in an N.C.O. club with this mad queen from Boston...He got me drunk and put me on the train to Ludwigshafen and dragged me to my first gay bar.
 It was stunning...I had sex that night and came back to the post so depressed that I took a three-hour-long shower.
 I felt that I had violated myself...After that experience in Germany I went back into the closet for a year.